-The non-trade amounts due from associate company and amounts due from/(to) related parties, representing advances, are unsecured, interest-free, repayable on demand and are to be settled in cash.
+The amounts due from/(to) a related party, representing advances that are unsecured, interest-free, repayable on demand and are to be settled in cash.

-The amounts due from/(to) related parties are denominated mainly in Malaysian Ringgit.
-Related parties are corporate entities who are subject to common control or common significant influence by a shareholder/director of the Company.
+The amounts due from/(to) a related party are denominated mainly in Malaysian Ringgit.
+The related party is a corporate entity who is subject to common control or common significant influence by a director of the Company.

-11 CASH AND BANK BALANCES
+9 CASH AND BANK BALANCES

-Cash and bank balances are denominated in the following currencies:
+Cash and bank balances are denominated in Singapore dollars.